 But what is a decentralized domain name system anyway?

 The name itself makes it clear that we are dealing with a domain name system where no centralized point of control or failure exists.
-Or at least that’s the main goal.
+Or, at least, that’s the main focus.